-Learning How To Laugh At Yourself
+Learning To Laugh At Yourself

 Being able to laugh at yourself is one of the first steps towards becoming more relaxed and freeing yourself.
 Laughing at yourself can be very liberating.
 Instead of feeling frustrated by your shortcomings or embarrassed about looking foolish, you can experience a little amusement when things don’t go your way.